 My Camera Gear

-Primary Camera and Accessories
+Primary Cameras and Accessories

-• Nikon D90 digital SLR camera
+• Nikon D90 digital SLR camera with Nikon MB-D80 Multi-Power Battery Pack

 • Nikon D60 digital SLR camera